 Peace Proms 2022

-Below are the songs the children will be performing alongside the Cross Border Orchestra of Ireland.
+Below are the songs the children performed last year alongside the Cross Border Orchestra of Ireland.
+You may wish to listen and enjoy last years performances.